Our mission is to use the performing arts to bring to the fore of public attention the needs of the poor, the marginalized and the oppressed.

 For any Summer Camp questions, please call us at: 919-264-7089

 Thank you for the OVERWHELMING amount of counselor applications this year.
-We will email you our acceptance notices by the end of April.
+All applicants were contacted by the end of April.
 Questions?
 THEJUSTICETHEATERPROJECT@GMAIL.COM

 Rising 10th grade to college age students can apply before April 1 each year for a counselor position.
 They must complete an application form and an essay each year.
 Only first year applicants need to pay the $50 application fee.
 If you have a financial hardship and can not pay the fee, please email us for a waiver.